The $K^{\aleph_0}$ Game: Vertex Colouring: Introduction

 Finite strong games have been extensively studied, and in particular the strong $H$-building game is fairly well understood.
-Indeed, as long as the board is sufficiently large, any such game is a first player win: due to Ramsey's Theorem (see~\cite[9.1.1]{D17}) after all edges of the $K^n$ have been claimed, there will always be a copy of $H$ contained in one of the players' graphs if $n \geq R(v(H))$.
-So one of the players must have a winning strategy, and using a technique called \emph{strategy stealing} (see~\cite[Theorem 1.3.1]{HKSS14}) it cannot be the second player.
+Indeed, as long as the board is sufficiently large, any such game is a first player win: due to Ramsey's Theorem (see Diestel~\cite{D17}*{Theorem 9.1.1}) after all edges of the $K^n$ have been claimed, there will always be a copy of $H$ contained in one of the players' graphs if $n \geq R(\vert H \vert )$.
+So one of the players must have a winning strategy, and using a technique called \emph{strategy stealing} (see Hefetz, Krivelevich, Stojakovi\'c and Szab\'o~\cite{HKSS14}*{Theorem 1.3.1}) it cannot be the second player.
 The argument can be roughly sketched as follows: suppose the second player has a winning strategy.
 Then the first player can make an arbitrary move in his first turn and from then on play according to the winning strategy as if she is the second player.

-Note that even though we now know that there is a winning strategy for the first player if $n \geq R(v(H))$, we only have an abstract argument and can not deduce an actual strategy according to which the first player should play.
+Note that even though we now know that there is a winning strategy for the first player if $n \geq R(\vert H \vert )$, we only have an abstract argument and can not deduce an actual strategy according to which the first player should play.
 In particular, this argument does not show the existence of an upper bound only depending on $H$ for the number of moves the first player needs to win.

-The problem of establishing such bounds is in general very hard, and for example if $H$ is a complete graph this problem has only been resolved when $H$ has at most 4 vertices (See~\cite{BG20.2}).
-By contrast, such bounds are well known for the Maker-Breaker $H$-building game (see~\cite[Chapter 2]{HKSS14}).
+The problem of establishing such bounds is in general very hard, and for example if $H$ is a complete graph this problem has only been resolved when $H$ has at most 4 vertices (see Beck~\cite{B02}).
+By contrast, such bounds are well known for the Maker-Breaker $H$-building game (see~\cite{HKSS14}*{Chapter 2}).
 Indeed, Maker-Breaker variants are usually easier to analyse, and are often investigated as a preliminary step before analysing the strong game.

 In contrast to the fertility of the study of finite combinatorial games, infinite combinatorial games have thus far proved barren ground, in that the strong games are too hard to analyse and the Maker-Breaker games are too easy.
 Let us consider first the strong $H$-building game, but now played on an infinite complete graph.
 Since there are now infinitely many edges on the board to choose from these edges need not be exhausted in the course of the game, and there is no guarantee that the players will ever even claim all edges of a finite complete subgraph $K^n$ between them.
 Thus Ramsey's Theorem is no longer applicable.
 Play could continue forever without either player ever winning!